data-apis/scipy-2023-presentation/paper.rst

    dtype('float64')

-This behavior is and bug prone and confusing to reason about.
+This behavior is bug prone and confusing to reason about.
 In the array API specification, any `float32` array and any `float64` array would promote to a `float64` array, regardless of their shapes or values.
 NumPy is planning to deprecate its value-based casting behavior for NumPy 2.0 (see below).

 Additionally, automatic cross-kind casting is not specified.
 This means that dtypes like `int64` and `float64` are not required to promote together.
-It also means that functions that return floating-point values, like `exp()` or `sin()` are not required to accept integer dtypes.
+It also means that functions are not required to accept dtypes that imply a cross-kind cast: for instance floating-point functions like `exp()` or `sin()` are not required to accept integer dtypes, and arithmetic functions and operators like `+` and `*` are not required to accept boolean dtypes.
 Array libraries are not required to error in these situations, but array consumers should not rely on cross-kind casting in portable code.
 Cross-kind casting is better done explicitly using the `astype()` function.
-Automatic cross-kind casting can result in loss of precision, and often when it happens it indicates a bug in the code.
+Automatic cross-kind casting is harder to reason about, can result in loss of precision, and often when it happens it indicates a bug in the user code.

 Single argument functions and operators should maintain the same dtype when relevant, for example, if the input to `exp()` is a `float32` array, the